mathaywarduk/mnk/_posts/2024-06-13-swiss-roadtrip.md

 featured: true
 ---

-Last year we'd decided not to travel to Switzerland as it was just too much hassle to get Rudi's health certificate, but this year we made it work.
+Last year we'd decided not to travel to Switzerland as it was just too much hassle to get Rudi's health certificate at short notice, but this year we made it work.

-We drove down to Folkestone and took the Shuttle over to France for a night before making our way over to Switzerland and into the mountains as soon as we could.
+We drove down to Folkestone and took Le Shuttle over to France for a night before making our way to Switzerland and into the mountains as soon as we could.

 Our first two nights in Switzerland, we stayed at Camping Rutti, where we explored the hills behind and met the local cows.